General

 rectify their status from exempt to levy-paying.

-If you are a non-levy paying company and your main business
+relevant Seta.
+If you are a non-levy paying company and your main

-function is finance and accounting related, then you will be able to
+business function is finance and accounting related, then you will be

-register with Fasset as a Non-Levy Paying (NLP) Member (Government
+able to register with Fasset as a Non-Levy Paying (NLP) Member

-benefits to employers who are not eligible to pay the SDL in terms of
+to provide benefits to employers who are not eligible to pay the SDL

 If any of the legal entities in your organisation have the